OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 We can opt to **trim** the study population, removing people with extreme PS values.
 We can choose to remove the top and bottom percentage, or we can remove subjects whose preference score [@walker_2013] falls outside the range we prespecify.
 Trimming the cohorts is generally not recommended because it requires discarding observations, which reduces statistical power.
 It may be desirable to trim in some cases, for example when using IPTW.

 In addition to, or instead of trimming, we can choose to **stratify** or **match** on the propensity score.
-When stratifying we need to specifiy the **number of strata** and whether to select the strata based on the target, comparator, or entire study population.
+When stratifying we need to specify the **number of strata** and whether to select the strata based on the target, comparator, or entire study population.
 When matching we need to specify the **maximum number of people from the comparator group to match to each person in the target group**.
 Typical values are 1 for one-on-one matching, or a large number (e.g. 100) for variable ratio matching.
 We also need to specify the **caliper**: the maximum allowed difference between propensity scores to allow a match.
 The caliper can be defined on difference **caliper scales**:

 * **The propensity score scale**: the PS itself
 * **The standardized scale**: in standard deviations of the PS distributions